espritrats-cloud/LSCMRC-Entry-Form/README.md

    cd LSCMRC-Entry-Form

 ## 🐀 Credits
-Built for the **LSCMRC** by Samantha & Michelle to simplify rat show entries and reduce manual admin work.
+Built for the **LSCMRC** by Samantha to simplify rat show entries and reduce manual admin work.